MuhammadUsmanKhanFS/localR/README.md

-#hi this is my local repositery
+#hi this is my local repositery and i want this